sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-type/index.md

 using this listing type.
 It can't contain spaces, and there are other character restrictions too.
 In general, you should not change the ID of an existing listing type that has listings created with it, as those listings will retain the old ID.
-We don't have any sauna listings yet, so we can proceed to change the ID.
+We don't have any bike listings yet, so we can proceed to change the ID.

-**Type "nightly-booking"**
+**Type "daily-booking"**

 ### Transaction process

 Transaction process determines the flow of the transaction initiated from a listing with this listing type.
 There are currently two options:
 Calendar booking and Buying and selling products.
-Biketribe uses calendar bookings, which is what we would want too.
+Biketribe uses calendar bookings, which is what we would want.

 **Keep "Calendar booking"**